Skip to content

 Who Administers the Qualifying Examination?

-The BMS Executive Committee will choose members of the BMS Graduate Faculty to write questions and administer the oral component of the examination.
+The BMS Executive Committee will choose members of the BMS Graduate Faculty to administer the examination.

 Format of the Qualifying Examination